The Best Mountain Bikes Under 1000 Dollars

 The second thing you should know when searching for the best mountain bikes under $1,000 is that you are going to want to opt for a hardtail.
 Sure, there are some budget-priced full suspension options out there, but unless you happen to catch a super sale, the odds are that at this price point, you’re going to get a bike with inferior components that may not work very well or last very long.
 That’s why we suggest you stick with a hardtail and make the jump to a full-suspension down the road when you have a little more budget to work worth.

+At this price point, hardtails are the best choice for their lightweight and efficiency.
 The other big advantage of choosing a hardtail, especially for beginners, is that they can help you become a better rider because they force you to develop your skills and make better line choices instead of just being a passenger and plowing through things.
 And once you’ve mastered the basics (and saved a little more money), your second bike can be a full-suspension model.

 The other option, if you really want a full suspension bike but only have $1,000 to spend, is to shop the used bike market.
 Online re-sellers such as The Pro’s Closet have a massive inventory of bikes, but you’ll need to keep an eye on their ever-changing inventory and hope the right bike in the right size turns up.
 Craigslist, eBay, and the various bike website forums are other good places to peruse.
 Just make sure you know exactly what you’re getting before you transfer your hard-earned money.